BinaryAaron265/Deques-and-Randomized-Queues-Assignment/README.md

 # Permutation Client
 Created to test the implementation of the randomized queue.
 It takes a command-line integer k; reads in a sequence of n strings and prints exactl k of them, uniformly at random.

-Built With
+# Etxernal Libraries used
-The library alg4.jar from the course was used.
+alg4.jar- this is a tailor made library from coursera.